DennisAdams-Training/DennisAdams-Training/d2l/README.md

 # How to run the 'Dive into Deep Learning' course in Amazon SageMaker Studio Lab

-To run the D2L course, you need to upload these files into your Amazon SageMaker Studio Lab 'Project" (aka Jupyter Lab):
+To run the D2L course, you need to upload these files into your Amazon SageMaker Studio Lab 'Project' (aka Jupyter Lab):

 - d2l-env.yml
 - Setup.ipynb